starswap/WebsiteChangeAlert/README.md

 Each of these uses could of course easily be accomplished manually and individually, however when a user has many URLs to check and keep track of every day, it can be overwhelming.
 Having an automated service to do this for you gives peace of mind and saves time.

 ## Feature Roadmap
--1.
-Make it not trigger every hour after a change, and allow triggers to be reused once the site has changed.
+-1. ~~Make it not trigger every hour after a change, and allow triggers to be reused once the site has changed.
     ID or same outer HTML
-    Mention in email if it could be reused.
+    Mention in email if it could be reused.~~ ✔️
-    Then make release 0.1.0

 0. [Fix up the code to make it more maintainable]
 1. Support different time periods to check on.
 2. Support apps rendered with client side JS such as React, by running JS in jalied sandbox